CheddarBizcuitz/CryptoTrade/README.md

 ### Personal Data

-If the transfer of personal data is required, you will need to manually copy & paste the data into the new workbook.
+If the transfer of personal data is required you will need to manually copy & paste the data into the new workbook.
 This can be achieved through the following steps:

 DWB = Destination Workbook (new release)
 SWB = Source Workbook (current user release)